 - Use of a firearm in the commission of a crime

 - Possession of a firearm by a convicted felon

-The use of a firearm during a crime such a robbery, rape and kidnapping, is a penalty enhancement that can add many years to a jail sentence.
-Whenever possible we will negotiate with the prosecution to have any firearm charges reduced, or the case dismissed.
+The use of a firearm during a crime such as robbery, rape, and kidnapping, is a penalty enhancement that can add many years to a jail sentence.
+Whenever possible our Los Angeles firearms offense attorney will negotiate with the prosecution to have any firearm charges reduced, or the case dismissed.

-According to California Firearms Laws (2007), it there are several firearms, ammunitions and devices that are illegal to be carried or used in the state.
+According to California Firearms Laws (2007), there are several firearms, ammunitions, and devices that are illegal to be carried or used in the state.
 These include short-barreled shotguns and rifles, camouflaged firearm containers, cane and wallet guns, as well as any form of undetectable firearm.